 The old man stepped through the revolving door and into the grey rainy morning.
 He struggled with his umbrella, it had been a birthday present from his wife.
 He couldn’t remember which birthday but it was long enough ago that it had seen better days, one of the ribs stubbornly refused to straighten.
 He gave up trying to fix it, fished in his pocket and pulled out a packet of cigarettes and a lighter all the while juggling the tatty thing.
 He finally lit the cigarette, took a long drag and slowly took in the dreary street scene.

 He was no stranger to these early morning commutes home, it’s the nature of the business or at least it used to be, he corrected himself.
 This would be his last early morning trek home.
 At least his wife would be happy he thought.
 He looked back at the offices that had been his life for the last 40 years and he couldn’t help but think they looked like he felt, tired.
 It was a short walk to the station and the 8:15 train back out to the sticks and his retirement.

-He’d been with the paper man and boy, having worked his way from the mailroom, all the way up the greasy ladder to editor and chief.
+He’d been with the paper man and boy, having worked his way from the mailroom, all the way up the greasy ladder to editor in chief.
 In the process he’d become a ringmaster of sensationalism, it’s what sold papers and he was bloody good at it.
 He revelled in it, revelled in the power it gave him.